chromaui/learnstorybook.com/content/intro-to-storybook/react-native/en/data.md

 This example uses [Redux](https://redux.js.org/), the most popular React library for storing data, to build a simple data model for our app.
 However, the pattern used here applies just as well to other data management libraries like [Apollo](https://www.apollographql.com/client/) and [MobX](https://mobx.js.org/).

-Add some new dependencies on `package.json` with:
+Add the necessary dependencies to your project with:

 ```bash
 yarn add react-redux redux